Cosmetic Dentistry

 Why Add Mouthwash to Your Oral Health Routine?

-Maybe you’ve seen the multi-colored bottles of minty-fresh mouthwash in the supermarket and have been wondering what the benefits are of adding mouthwash to your routine.
-Mouthwash won’t be the answer to all of your oral health needs, so read on to figure out what mouthwash can, and can’t do for you.
-When adding mouthwash to your routine, be aware that it is not meant to replace brushing and flossing.
+You may have seen the multi-colored bottles of minty-fresh mouthwash in the supermarket and have been wondering about the benefits of adding mouthwash to your routine.
+Mouthwash won’t answer all your oral health needs, so read on to find out what it can and can’t do for you.
+When adding mouthwash to your routine, remember that it is not meant to replace brushing and flossing.
 Mouthwash is an addition to your oral health repertoire, not a sole component.
-Mouthwash is primarily used to keep breath fresh.
-If you suffer from halitosis, also known as chronic … Continue reading
+Mouthwash is primarily used to keep your breath fresh.
+If you suffer from halitosis, also known as chronic bad breath, then you … Continue reading

 ADA Recommends Earlier Fluoride Distribution for Children

-When you think of a dentist, the only printing you might think of is the printing of patient forms, but soon dentists may start printing 3D models of your teeth as well.
-Commercial printers that are available to the public can be used for dental applications, according to a recent study.
+When you think of a dentist, the only printing you might think of is patient forms, but soon, dentists may start printing 3D models of teeth as well.
+According to a recent study, commercial printers available to the public can be used for dental applications.
 Researchers scanned patients’ mouths using a Cone Beam CT scanner.
-They then fed that information to a 3D printer to get a model of the patients’ mouths printed.
+They then fed that information to a 3D printer to print a model of the patients’ mouths.
 Depending on the accuracy of the models that the dentist needs, dentists can either go with expensive or less expensive printers.
-Either … Continue reading
+Either way, the results are highly accurate, … Continue reading

 5 Surprising Foods for a Brighter Smile